siavashadpey/rebalance/README.rst

 .. code-block:: python

     # rebalance
-    p.selling_allowed = False # To allow or not to allow selling while rebalancing p.rebalance(target_asset_alloc, verbose=True)
+    p.selling_allowed = False # We don't want to sell any of our assets for this case p.rebalance(target_asset_alloc, verbose=True)

 .. raw:: html